 When I was a very little girl, not much older than you, I accompanied my mother on a shopping trip.
 The beautiful dresses, with their long swaying fabric, hung from the rack all the way to the floor.
 A small girl like me could go under the dresses inside the rack and hide.
 I jumped up to the rack and hung by my arms, just like the dresses, and with my legs I pushed myself back and forth so I swayed like the fabric.
 And then as every mother would predict, I fell, catching the corner of my eye on the base of the rack.
 Our shopping trip abruptly ended, as we left for the emergency room and a couple of stitches to the corner of my eye.
 That is no wrinkle.
 That is the curiosity of a bright young girl, just like you.

 See these wrinkles around my eyes.
 Those aren’t really wrinkles.
-When I was a young woman, eager to fall in love and full of romantic notions, I met a very handsome young man, a dark-haired fox we liked to call him.
+When I was a young lady, eager to fall in love and full of romantic notions, I met a very handsome young man, a dark-haired fox we liked to call him.
 His name was Don and I sat on the steps of the front of the school reading my Romeo and Juliet English lesson, waiting for him to come outside.
 Eventually he came outside, noticed my reading and suggested we study together.
 I asked him if he would like to accompany me to my band picnic.
 He did!
 We went to Encanto Park and after a day of picnicking and canoeing in the canals, we shared our first kiss.
 As I smile now remembering it, I can feel the corners of my eyes turn.
 Yes, dear Madelyn, grandma’s eyes get all squinty remembering the laughter we shared.
 Four years later, we went back to Encanto Park where your Papa proposed.
 It has now been 35 years or more since that day on the front porch of the school and your Papa still makes my eyes sparkle and the corners crinkle.
 Those aren’t wrinkles Madelyn; those are the marks of love, from young romantic love to a content, satisfied love.
 Those are the marks of a lifetime of shared love and laughter.

 See these wrinkles around my mouth?
 Those aren’t wrinkles at all.
 When your mother was just a baby of less than two years, she too was full of youthful curiosity.
 She climbed up onto the hearthstone of our brick fireplace and tried to balance and walk across.
 She made it about halfway before falling and splitting her face open under her eye.
 As I waited in the emergency room with my tearful, bleeding baby girl, I pursed my lips together in worry.
 This of course, was only the first of many times I pursed my lips together as Candice, Matt, Dan and Megan spread their wings, learning to fly and sometimes falling.
 These aren’t wrinkles Madelyn.
 These are a mother’s concern and care for her little ones as they grow up.